honeybadger-io/honeybadger-webpack/README.md

   <dt><code>endpoint</code> (optional &mdash; default: "https://api.honeybadger.io/v1/source_maps")</dt>
   <dd>Where to upload your sourcemaps to.
 Perhaps you have a self hosted
-  sourcemap server you would like to serve your sourcemaps from instead of honeybadger.</dd>
+  sourcemap server you would like to upload your sourcemaps to instead of honeybadger.</dd>

   <dt><code>revision</code> (optional &mdash; default: "master")</dt>